Future Gigs

 Early November 06

 Please note there has been a date change for the Griffin gig from the 18th to the 17th of November.
-More gear movements, Ron has sold the Fender Tonemaster (we are not likely to be playing any stadiums in the near future, (when will Wembley be ready, so its power was much more than we needed), Martin has picked up a couple of Roland amps a Cube 60 (extremely portable ideal for practices but could manage a gig at a push) & a Blues Cube (60w of Roland magic, about as close as solid state has ever got to a valve sound) these beasties came out in the mid nineties but in Roland tradition were some what over priced (similar price to a Boogie of the time) hence not many sold so they are pretty rare, nice tweed look cab adds to the vintage "Blues vibe" and the sounds are pretty impressive too.
-Martin's search for "the guitar" could be over, a new PRS Modern Eagle has landed, it is to die for(even had the man himself sign it), there are going to be a guitar and amp sales to pay for this one :-) so there will be some more gear movements to report soon.
+More gear movements, Ron has sold the Fender Tonemaster (we are not likely to be playing any stadiums in the near future, (when will Wembley be ready, so its power was much more than we needed), Martin has picked up a couple of Roland amps a Cube 60 (extremely portable ideal for practices but could manage a gig at a push) & a Blues Cube (60w of Roland magic, about as close as solid state has ever got to a valve sound) these beasties came out in the mid nineties but in Roland tradition were some what over priced (similar price to a Boogie of the time) hence not many sold so they are pretty rare, nice tweed look cab adds to the vintage “Blues vibe” and the sounds are pretty impressive too.
+Martin’s search for “the guitar” could be over, a new PRS Modern Eagle has landed, it is to die for(even had the man himself sign it), there are going to be a guitar and amp sales to pay for this one 🙂 so there will be some more gear movements to report soon.
 Decembers gigs are looking rather thin mainly because we have other commitments most weekends and the change of landlords at the Park mean the New Years Eve gig may not happen either, we will confirm one way or the other as soon as we know for sure so keep an eye on the gigs page for updates.

 September 06

 Here we go again, summer has almost gone, the nights are pulling in and the diary is filling nicely with gigs most weeks.
-The recent gigs have included many highlights but the main one has to be Ron's birthday bash (big one but take a look at our home page to see our motto - he'll never be old).
-The gear merry go round is really in full swing with guitars and amps going in both directions, Ron has a Mark I PRS SE Soapbar in Blue (birthday present, Thank you Mum) and it got it's first outing at Gamlingay and sounded great.
-Ron and Martin have both sold one of their Prosonics and having more or less settled on the Mark IV as his main amp Martin has also sold his Lonestar Special, but just so the amp cupboard does not get to empty he has picked up a Boogie Subway Blues (20w 1x10 all valve pocket rocket great for practices and very small gigs).
-Afraid Martin's guitar habit is getting out of hand with a couple of Patrick Eggles (L.A.
+The recent gigs have included many highlights but the main one has to be Ron’s birthday bash (big one but take a look at our home page to see our motto – he’ll never be old).
+The gear merry go round is really in full swing with guitars and amps going in both directions, Ron has a Mark I PRS SE Soapbar in Blue (birthday present, Thank you Mum) and it got it’s first outing at Gamlingay and sounded great.
+Ron and Martin have both sold one of their Prosonics and having more or less settled on the Mark IV as his main amp Martin has also sold his Lonestar Special, but just so the amp cupboard does not get to empty he has picked up a Boogie Subway Blues (20w 1×10 all valve pocket rocket great for practices and very small gigs).
+Afraid Martin’s guitar habit is getting out of hand with a couple of Patrick Eggles (L.A.
 Pro & Berlin Pro) joining the line up last month, the L A Pro is an early one with 3 Kent Armstrong SC sized buckers that can be taped to give single coil tones as well.
 The Berlin Pro is unusual in that it combines the features of the early Berlins (which like the original PRS had no tone control ) with the later versions (which had but lost the 9 way pickup switching) so it is very versatile.
 The final new comer this month is a PRS McCarty Rosewood, twin hum buckers that can be coil taped but the main feature is the solid Rosewood neck which (like the 513) just gives a whole new feel to what are already great guitars not to mention a tone to die for (maybe the search for that perfect guitar is almost over,but there again there is always the Modern Eagle or a Private Stock to try) and maybe some guitars will actually be sold.
-Oh and the second 2x10 Session cab ha arrived (for when a bit more air needs moving), some lights have also been acquired to add to the visual side of your Vintage experience (they too got their first airing at Ron's Birthday bash)
+Oh and the second 2×10 Session cab ha arrived (for when a bit more air needs moving), some lights have also been acquired to add to the visual side of your Vintage experience (they too got their first airing at Ron’s Birthday bash)

 June 06

 Another months gigs all played and a few more added to the gigs page.
-The gear merry go round continues, Ron has picked up a Fender Super 50 1x12 combo (one of his big regrets is letting a 2x10 version of this classic combo go a few years ago), it is soon to be fitted with a Celestion Vintage 30 to give even more tone.
-Martin has got hold of a Mesa Boogie Mark 4 head (later version than the combo he used to have and much lighter, no speaker), it is going to drive a pair of Session 2x10 cabs (one open and one closed back unfortunately there was a review in one of the guitar mags just after he had bought the first (open back) cab so they are now out of stock so we'll have to wait to hear the rig in it's full glory but the MK IV is renowned for its huge range of tones and power output options so we should get a bit of variety from that quarter.
-The last gig of this month (Charity gig at Wood Green, shame on you for not being there) allowed us to use a large PA having enjoyed the on stage monitors a couple more active cabs have been added to our PA so hopefully we might be able to hear the vocals "on stage" in the future, Pictures of the new kit will be posted as soon as they are available for the benefit of those interested.
+The gear merry go round continues, Ron has picked up a Fender Super 50 1×12 combo (one of his big regrets is letting a 2×10 version of this classic combo go a few years ago), it is soon to be fitted with a Celestion Vintage 30 to give even more tone.
+Martin has got hold of a Mesa Boogie Mark 4 head (later version than the combo he used to have and much lighter, no speaker), it is going to drive a pair of Session 2×10 cabs (one open and one closed back unfortunately there was a review in one of the guitar mags just after he had bought the first (open back) cab so they are now out of stock so we’ll have to wait to hear the rig in it’s full glory but the MK IV is renowned for its huge range of tones and power output options so we should get a bit of variety from that quarter.
+The last gig of this month (Charity gig at Wood Green, shame on you for not being there) allowed us to use a large PA having enjoyed the on stage monitors a couple more active cabs have been added to our PA so hopefully we might be able to hear the vocals “on stage” in the future, Pictures of the new kit will be posted as soon as they are available for the benefit of those interested.

 May 06